JuliaLang/julia/doc/src/manual/types.md

 The default behavior in Julia when type annotations are omitted is to allow values to be of any type.
 When additional expressiveness is needed, however, it is easy to gradually introduce explicit annotations into previously "untyped" code.
-Adding annotations serves three primary purposes: to take advantage of Julia's powerful multiple-dispatch mechanism, to improve human readability, and to catch programmer errors.
+Adding annotations serves four primary purposes: to take advantage of Julia's powerful multiple-dispatch mechanism, to improve human readability, to catch programmer errors, and to assist the compiler (especially when defining new types).

 The `::` operator can be used to attach type annotations to expressions and variables in programs.
 It is also used for type assertions in method signatures (see [Defining Methods](#Defining-Methods)).
-There are two primary reasons to use type annotations:

-1. As an assertion to help confirm that your program works the way you expect, and
-2. To provide extra type information to the compiler, which can then improve performance in some cases.

 When appended to an expression computing a value, the `::` operator is read as "is an instance of".
 It can be used anywhere to assert that the value of the expression on the left is an instance of the type on the right.
 When the type on the right is concrete, the value on the left must have